About Tokyo

 Unique Local Stays

-Trunk Hotel: A design-forward boutique hotel in Shibuya, Trunk Hotel combines modern aesthetics with sustainable practices, curated events, and a cozy atmosphere.
+Trunk Hotel: A design-forward boutique hotel in Shibuya, Trunk Hotel blends sustainability with style.
+Guests can enjoy eco-friendly amenities, curated local experiences, and a trendy atmosphere.

 Booking Tips and Best Times for Deals

-- Book Early: Tokyo is a popular destination, so secure your accommodation in advance, especially during peak seasons like cherry blossom and autumn foliage.
+- Consider booking accommodations well in advance, especially during peak travel seasons like cherry blossom season in spring and autumn foliage season.

 Budget & Costs